 The visitors can sightsee the Treblinka Museum.
 The Nazi German Extermination and Forced Labour Camp (1941-1944)

 individually or with a guide.
 In order to get to know the place, which became a symbol of German-Nazi crimes against Jews, Poles and Romani people, it is necessary to visit both camps: Treblinka II – Extermination Camp and Treblinka I – Penal Labour Camp.
 The duration of a visit is determined by the individual interests and needs of the visitors.
 A fee is charged for guide services.
-The price of PLN 80 should be added to the price of the museum fee, which is PLN 7 per person, for each commenced hour of visiting the Memorial with the guide.
-Groups can consist of up to 30 people.
-The guide service is provided in Polish.
+The cost of the guided tour for a group from 1 to 20 people in Polish language is 50 PLN per each started hour.
 Visits to the Museum by children under the age of 14 are not recommended.
 If you would like to use the guide service, please contact us in advance, by phone or by email.
 The request should provide:

 - name, address and phone number of the ordering party;